Lartu/lapl/README.md

 other language out there, it aims to be **cozy** and to work with you in a **comfortable** way.

 Why should you care is more up to you.
 LAPL is still very much in its infancy, so any **countribution** you could provide to the project would have a **huge impact**.
 You could also help mould the language into something that's useful for you too.
 There are so many things to do, your imagination is the only limit.
-But also we have a dinosaur:
+But also we have a dinosaur.
+With a tie.
+This is serious business.

 <p align="center">
   <img src="art/laplsaur_small.png">